abhishek-jha-ce/eng130-week06-jenkins-test/README.md

 ## Exercise 1

+### Create a new task in jenkins.

+- Follow the same steps, only specify the branch as `dev`.
+- make sure the `github hook trigger` is selected.

 ### Create a `dev` branch, make some changes and commit triggers job

 - Create a new branch called `dev` and switch to that branch.